-Spring is here, which means it’s time to dust off that hiking gear that’s been hibernating in the back of your closet all winter and get ready to hit the trails.
+Warmer weather is on the horizon and it’s finally time to dust off the hiking gear that’s been hibernating in the back of your closet all winter, and make some hiking snacks that will get you ready to hit the trails.
 From getting fresh air and exercise to enjoying scenic vistas, hiking is one of the best ways to get outdoors and enjoy nature.
-But even for short and simple day hikes, you need to make sure you are always prepared and bring the right equipment.
-And that includes food.
+But, whether you’re taking on one of the most physically challenging hikes in the United States or embarking on a short and simple day hike, it’s important to be prepared with the right equipment — and that includes the best hiking snacks.

-Another iconic site on trails around the world, energy and protein bars give hikers boosts of protein and carbohydrates in small, easy-to-carry packages.
+Another iconic sight on trails around the world, energy and protein bars give hikers boosts of protein and carbohydrates in small, easy-to-carry packages.
 Few things feel as much like “hiking” as tearing open an energy bar at the summit of a hike and eating it while taking in the view.
-While there are plenty of health benefits to energy bars, like the high protein, in the past, these processed bars were also sometimes very high in sugar.
-But luckily, the industry is trending away from that, offering hikers more options for all-natural, organic, and fully healthy energy bars.
+While there are plenty of health benefits to energy bars, like the high protein, in the past, these processed bars were also sometimes very high in sugar and artificial ingredients.
+The industry is trending away from that now though, offering hikers more options for all-natural, organic energy bars made with simple ingredients.
 Many also come in delicious flavors like chocolate or peanut butter.
-Some of the most popular energy bar brands for hikers include , Kind, and RXBAR.
+Some of the most popular energy bar brands for hikers include CLIF, Kind, and RXBAR.